-The Companion Animal Veterinarians Branch is operated by an executive committee of nine veterinarians from around New Zealand.
+The Companion Animal Veterinarians Branch is operated by an executive committee of up to nine veterinarians from around New Zealand.
 The committee has 4 meeting days each year and support the branch work by providing opinions and expertise by email and teleconferencing between meetings.

 Being a member of the committee is an excellent means of professional development as well as a way to "give back" to the profession.
 Costs to attend meetings are covered by the branch, along with a locum fee.
 Members also receive NZVA conference registration at student rates and a complimentary ticket to the annual CAV dinner.

 Nominations for the executive committee are called for in March each year.
 If you are interested in serving on the executive committee please email firstname.lastname@example.org for more information.

 Members can access documents from the previous AGM here.

 Back row L to R: Alison Pickering, Nina Field, Toni Anns, Natalie Lloyd, Simon Clark, John Munday

 Front row L to R: Aimee Brooker, Sarah Fowler, Rochelle Ferguson, Becky Murphy, Paula Short

 I grew up in Wellington and spent most of my spare time in my primary and secondary years of school riding horses in Ohariu Valley, a small rural area 20 mins from Wellington CBD.
 After a veterinarian paid a visit to my horse who was suffering from an eye injury, I set my sights on a veterinary degree and never looked back.

 Graduating from Massey University in 1995, I have worked in companion animal practice in Wellington for most of my career, however I did spend two years as a companion animal vet in the United Kingdom in the late 90's and two years in the pet nutrition industry for Masterfoods, selling Waltham prescription diets.